 Throughout history the Way of the Cross has been traveled by numerous pilgrims for different motives.
 The reasons may have varied from curiosity, spiritual conviction, external demands, inspiration, tradition or the common ways of the epoch.
 In Kokkola the dancers join the chain of pilgrims of the centuries, by forming an ensemble that gives the opportunity for the audience to experience their own personal voyage on Via Crucis, accompanied by dance, music and texts.

-Dancers: Titta Tunkkari, students of Kälviä Arts Dance education (The Folk Highschool of Central Ostrobothnia), dance hobbyists from Kokkola and dance enthusiast from the congregation.
+Dancers: Titta Tunkkari, dance volunteers from Kokkola and from the congregation.

-The art work is based on Titta Tunkkari's solo work that is presented in the church of Kauniainen in April 2020.
+The art work is based on Titta Tunkkari's solo work that was presented in the church of Kauniainen in April 2020.